huplay/demo-gpt-java/README.md

 ### OpenAI GPT-4 ###

-GPT-4 was release in 14 March 2023, but almost all technical details are kept secret.
+GPT-4 was released in 14 March 2023, but almost all technical details are kept secret.
 It is known this is a Transformer architecture, and as input it can accept images as well.
 (The output is purely text.)

 | Name      | Hidden size | Dec. no. | Head no. | Max. length | Size of params |
 |-----------|------------:|---------:|---------:|------------:|---------------:|